 - Discuss progress to date

-They'll then propose how they might be helpful and present the couple with a contract for the wedding planners' services.
-Probably they will be a combination of some of the below, depending on your needs and budget.
+The planner then propose the help needed and present the couple with a contract for wedding planning services.
+Probably the services will be a combination of duties, depending on your needs and budget.
 Here are the most common services offered.

 Even if you're newly engaged, you're probably realizing that this process includes many many details that require you to be organized, stick to a budget, and stay on schedule.
-So even if you are a well-organized person, you'll want to make sure that your wedding planners are not only on top of things but that they'll help you stay on top of things.
-They will:
+So even if you are a well-organized person, you'll want to make sure that your wedding planner is not only on top of things but that they'll help you stay on top of things.
+Your planner will:

 - Create and review vendor contracts